pinskylab/kelpEVOL_fq_gz_processing/README.md

 **5. Decontaminate files.
 Execute `runFQSCRN_6.bash`**

-Check the number of available node `sinfo` (i.e. nodes in idle in the main partition).
+Check the number of available nodes `sinfo` (i.e. nodes in idle in the main partition).
  Try running one node per fq.gz file if possilbe or how many nodes are available.
  Yet, the number of nodes running simultaneously should not exceed that number of fq.gz files.
 * ***NOTE: you are executing the bash not the sbatch script***